CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Dataset Descriptions

-\paragraph{Sensors, band configurations, and patch sizes.} PanCollection includes QuickBird, GaoFen-2, WorldView-3, and WorldView-2.
+PanCollection includes QuickBird, GaoFen-2, WorldView-3, and WorldView-2.
 QuickBird and GaoFen-2 provide 4-band MS, while WorldView-3 and WorldView-2 provide 8-band MS. Under RR, \texttt{/MS} has size $64\times64$ and \texttt{/PAN}, \texttt{/LMS}, \texttt{/GT} have size $256\times256$.
 Under FR, \texttt{/MS} has size $128\times128$ and \texttt{/PAN} and \texttt{/LMS} have size $512\times512$.
 FR does not provide \texttt{/GT}.
 Table~\ref{tab:pancollection_stats} summarizes per-sensor ground sampling distance, band count, and split sizes used in this work.